simulogics/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 ![PRODQ](prodq.png)

-Worker availability and satisfaction provide the base efficiency value.
+Building condition, worker availability, and satisfaction satisfaction provide the base efficiency value.
 Experts grant bonuses to that value for Production Lines in their field of expertise.
+Active CoGC programs may also benefit certain industries or worker types.
 Finally, soil fertility (or lack thereof) provides another bonus (or detraction) to the efficiency of certain Production Lines.

+### Building condition

+Buildings are at their most efficient right after construction, then they start to deteriorate.
+The deterioration slowly accelerates over time until the building operates at only 33 % of its original efficiency, at which point it no longer deteriorates.

 ### Worker availability